- October 14, 2018

 - Once you have their attention, keep it.
 The content needs to appeal to your audience, which should be you’re number one avatar (aka, customer profile).

-- Need to have convincing call to action (aka, CTA) buttons flowing throughout the page and website.
+- Need to have a convincing call to action (aka, CTA) buttons flowing throughout the page and website.

 - A process that allows you to follow up when a unique visitor request information